jdgwf/epub-novel-tools/README.md

 ##Requirements
 This software uses python, calibre, and pandoc..

-The requirements for this can be installed by:
+You can install the requirements for this app with the following command:

     `sudo apt-get install -y pandoc calibre calibre-bin`